RAHUL-AMBARAGONDA/azure-secure-three-tier-architecture/README.md

 --subnet-prefix 10.0.1.0/24
 ```

-- What happens?
+-**What happens** ?
 A VNet named `SecurityVNet` with the IP range `10.0.0.0/16` is created.
 A subnet named `WebSubnet` is created within this VNet to host the web tier with the address range `10.0.1.0/24`.
 Similar subnets can be created for the App and DB tiers.

-Create Additional Subnets (App and DB)
+**Create Additional Subnets (App and DB)**

 These subnets isolate the application and database tiers.
 Subnets segment your network to help with security and performance.